 Mary Poppins – vibrant, mawkish, both the sugar and the medicine – might be called art.
 It is a Better Homes & Gardens magazine accelerated to a fairytale; it has moments that inspire kite-flying and dancing and pigeon satiation.
-Mary Poppins Returns is the same film cut of its chaarm and presumptuously called a sequel, differing in almost no respect except a kind of distant longing on the part of the audience to stop accelerating already.
+Mary Poppins Returns is the same film presented more aggressively, presumptuously called a sequel, and differing in almost no respect except a kind of distant longing on the part of the audience to stop accelerating already.
 Whatever it was, it still is – you could do much worse for the Christmas season, where want is keenly felt and Disney rejoices.
 But whatever it was, this is the pop art version.

 Emily Blunt, if she can be most credited as one thing particularly, might be credited as being blameless.
 Her version of Mary Poppins seems to work because Mary Poppins allows her to; the character herself seems to absolve the sequel of its failings in exchange for making a good time of it.
 Blunt attacks this character, as she must, with the confidence of someone who deserves her – a lullaby is a particularly touching scene, which could only have been enacted by someone faking Mary to make her.
 But she doesn’t have Andrews’ sly wit (remember the wilted daisies in Mary Poppins' hat, hilariously cheery against her prim demeanor?
 If they had put them on Blunt, no one would have gotten the joke).
-The new Mary seems much less reluctant to show off -- this time she’s trying to convince the goofy relative (here played superficially by Meryl Streep) to sing on the ceiling, rather than insisting that they stop this silliness at once and so on.
-And yet she’s much less effervescent when she goes about it (I recalled the reflection of Mary singing an impromptu opera cadenza in the original, which the real Mary called “cheeky,” when she’s strutting through a cabaret singing playfully about sex in Mary Poppins Returns).
+The new Mary seems much less reluctant to show off -- this time she’s trying to convince the goofy relative (here played superficially by Meryl Streep) to sing on the ceiling, rather than insisting that they stop this silliness at once and so on (it results in "Turning Turtle," one of the worst songs I've ever heard in a musical).
+And yet, even if she's more reluctant to show off, she's still less effervescent when she goes about it (I couldn't help thinking about the reflection of Mary singing an impromptu opera cadenza in the original, which she called “cheeky" to herself, when she’s strutting through a cabaret singing playfully about sex in Mary Poppins Returns).

-Such comparisons are unfair, because there is no Andrews today.
+Such comparisons are unfair because there is no Andrews today.
 And besides, one would hardly fit into the Depression-era 30s in which the sequel takes place, as opposed to the vibrant nineteen-teens for which she was made, and fits as handsomely as a well-pressed parasol.
-But it is as unfair as it is unavoidable since it reveals another problem, which is the one that turns Mary Poppins Returns into a slog: the film doesn’t have the right texture.
+But it is as unfair as it is unavoidable since it reveals another problem, which is the one that turns Mary Poppins Returns from a well-meaning diversion to a slog: the film doesn’t have the right texture.

+What's really so important about all this?
+It's about the limits of this particular universe, and how little the sequel understands them.
 The original Mary Poppins universe had no room for villainy: its closest approximation was misguided well-meaningness.
 It was a world in which you wondered how the Banks had children, if no one in the universe, as it seemed at the time, had ever had sex.
-Action scenes like the one that closes Mary Poppins Returns are as out of place as villains like the money-grubbing bank chairman who wants to foreclose the Banks house (miscast as Colin Firth into perhaps the least believably dogged of all cinema’s industrial villains: to Barrymore’s Mr. Potter he’d barely be an aperitif).
-Whose London is this?
+Action scenes like the one that closes Mary Poppins Returns are as out of place as villains like the money-grubbing bank chairman who wants to foreclose the Banks house and steal the family jewels (miscast as Colin Firth into perhaps the least believably dogged of all cinema’s industrial villains: compared to the scrumptiousness of Hugh Grant's villain in Paddington 2, he's barely an aperitif).
+Whose London is this, anyway?
 It doesn’t have the color to belong to the Banks children, nor the rugged realism to prove old Mr. Banks right all along.
 It’s styled from the old movie and that makes it almost cynical, in the visuals as well as in the story, that it would simultaneously seem so drab by comparison.

-When we’re introduced to the Banks children, they are responsible little adults where their father Michael is a distracted artist-child and well-meaning ninny.
-When Mary introduces them to an underwater adventure in their bathtub, you’d think the kids would have none of it (and nor would I: the CGI fakery, done, I suspect, in the style of well-intentioned fakery of the past like Bedknobs and Broomsticks, inspires none of the warm fuzzies of the chalk drawing from the original … or the popping book sequence from Paddington 2).
+When we’re introduced to the Banks children, they are responsible little adults whose father Michael is a distracted artist-child and well-meaning ninny.
+When Mary introduces them to an underwater adventure in their bathtub, you’d think the kids would have none of it (and nor would I: the CGI fakery, done, I suspect, in the style of well-intentioned fakery of the past like Bedknobs and Broomsticks, inspires none of the warm fuzzies of the chalk drawing from the original … or the popping book sequence from Paddington 2, which is the last time I'll mention it, I promise).
 The new kids are unctuous, too proud to be in a dumb Mary Poppins movie, and yet readily accede to being the Banks children we expect them to be when the time comes.
 Mary Poppins Returns sets things up as though they will be different, but they are not: after Whishaw disappears for an hour to make room for song after song of dilly-dallying, there’s no room for anything but a reenactment.
 Marshall has made a sequel that feels more than anything like the stage-show version of the original movie.
 How could it measure up?

 Perhaps Mary Poppins herself would have something to say about all this complaining I’m caught up in.
 Perhaps she would “tsk” my over-thinking and trick me into a bathtub wonderland or a ceramic fairground to show me how wondrous the world can be if you think less about it.
-She'd probably tell me to enjoy the red jacket she appears in without remembering that Travers explicitly hated Mary in red, something which no one is sorry about.
+She'd probably tell me to enjoy the red jacket she appears in, and not to dwell on the fact that Travers explicitly hated Mary in red, something which clearly no one is sorry about since they've enlisted her own creation to flip her one last bird beyond the grave.
 I don’t doubt that someone who took great enjoyment out of this sequel would take Mary's side.